 The Street, Elmsett, Ipswich, Suffolk IP7 6PA

 Badgers marks the transition from Key Stage 1 to Key Stage 2 and prepares the children for the next exciting steps in their education.
-It is a mixed Year 3/4 class where the children are taught either as a whole class or, as in the case of French and ICT, in separate year groups with Mrs Hooper.
-There is also a place for ability grouping within some areas of the curriculum so that every child can be supported appropriately, according to their specific needs.
+It is a mixed Year 3/4 class where the children are taught either as whole class or in groups within some areas of the curriculum so that every child can be supported appropriately, according to their specific needs.
 Additional adult support is used to help children with special educational needs, including those who are more able.